-Now I have the time, I have decided to start with a clean sheet of paper for Mastering Django 2 – which means you don’t just get an update, you get a completely new book, written from scratch to meet the needs of today’s programmers.
+I have decided to start with a clean sheet of paper for Mastering Django 2 – which means you don’t just get an update, you get a completely new book, written from scratch to meet the needs of today’s programmers.

 Second, the book compliments the existing docs, it doesn’t just reproduce them in a different format.
 I have removed all of the original material from Jacob and Adrian’s book and all of the material that can be found in the Django documentation.
 There are lots of topics that are not covered adequately in the docs, which provides ample opportunity for me to create resources that will make you a better Django programmer.
 I have done my best to include them in this book.